 Ban on revenue-sharing arrangements with any lender: The HEOA defines “revenue-sharing arrangement” as any agreement between an institution and a lender under which the lender makes Title IV loans to students attending the institution (or to families of those students), the institution recommends the lender or the loan products of the lender and, in exchange, the lender pays a fee or provides other material benefits, including revenue or profit-sharing, to the institution or to its officers, employees, or agents.
-Crouse Hospital College of Nursing prohibits participation in any revenue-sharing arrangements by the institution or by its officers, employees, or agents.
+Pomeroy College of Nursing at Crouse Hospital prohibits participation in any revenue-sharing arrangements by the institution or by its officers, employees, or agents.

-Ban on employees of the financial aid office receiving gifts from a lender, guaranty agency or loan servicer: No officer or employee of Crouse Hospital College of Nursing’s financial aid office (or an employee or agent who otherwise has responsibilities with respect to educational loans) may solicit or accept any gift from a lender, guarantor, or servicer of education loans.
+Ban on employees of the financial aid office receiving gifts from a lender, guaranty agency or loan servicer: No officer or employee the Pomeroy College of Nursing, Office of Financial Aid (or an employee or agent who otherwise has responsibilities with respect to educational loans) may solicit or accept any gift from a lender, guarantor, or servicer of education loans.
 A “gift” is defined as any gratuity, favor, discount, entertainment, hospitality, loan or other item having monetary value of more than a nominal amount.
 A “gift” does not include (1) a brochure, workshop, or training using standard materials relating to a loan, default aversion, or financial literacy, such as a brochure, workshop, or training; (2) food, training, or informational material provided as part of a training session designed to improve the service of a lender, guarantor, or servicer if the training contributes to the professional development of the institution’s officers, employees, or agents; (3) favorable terms and benefits on an education loan provided to a student employed by the institution if those terms and benefits are comparable to those provided to all students at the institution; (4) entrance and exit counseling as long as the institution’s staff are in control of the counseling and the counseling does not promote the services of a specific lender; (5) philanthropic contributions from a lender, guarantor, or servicer that are unrelated to education loans or any contribution that is not made in exchange for an advantage related to education loans, and; (6) State education grants, scholarships, or financial aid funds administered by or on behalf of a State.

 Prohibition on offers of funds for private loans.
-Crouse Hospital College of Nursing may not request or accept from any lender any offer of funds for private loans, including funds for an opportunity pool loan, to students in exchange for providing concessions or promises to the lender for a specific number of Title IV loans made, insured, or guaranteed, a specified loan volume, or a preferred lender arrangement.
+Pomeroy College of Nursing at Crouse Hospital may not request or accept from any lender any offer of funds for private loans, including funds for an opportunity pool loan, to students in exchange for providing concessions or promises to the lender for a specific number of Title IV loans made, insured, or guaranteed, a specified loan volume, or a preferred lender arrangement.
 An “opportunity pool loan” is defined as a private education loan made by a lender to a student (or the student’s family) that involves a payment by the institution to the lender for extending credit to the student.